 - Protein: About 1 gram per kilogram of body weight per day should be proteins, which helps with cell development and blood production.
 Among the healthiest sources of protein are lean meats and poultry, fish, beans (like lima, kidney, and black beans), and egg whites.

 - Folic acid or folate: This B vitamin is critical to help prevent neural tube defects, which are problems with the development of the brain and spinal cord.
 Dark green leafy vegetables like spinach, kale, and cabbage are great sources of folate.
 Also, look for orange juices and cereals fortified with extra folate.
 Women of childbearing age should take folic acid as a supplement at least one month prior to any pregnancy and for at least the first three months of pregnancy.
-The recommended intake is 0.6 mg per day.
+The recommended intake is 0.4 mg to 0.6 mg per day.

 - Calcium: Your growing baby needs calcium to form strong bones -- and you may lose some of your own bone strength if you're not taking in enough.
 In addition to dairy products like milk, yogurt, and cheese, broccoli, and spinach are also good calcium sources, as are fortified cereals.
 It's especially important to assure adequate calcium intake during the last part of pregnancy when the baby's bones are developing and mineralizing.
 The recommended intake is 1,000 mg per day during pregnancy.
 Remember calcium is better absorbed along with vitamin D.